rickymoorhouse/track-school-guidance/guidance-for-schools-about-temporarily-closing.md

 (STPCD)](https://www.gov.uk/government/publications/school-teachers-pay-and-conditions){.govuk-link},
 which includes the requirement to ensure that all pay progression for teachers is linked to performance management.
-However, we would expect schools to use their discretion and take pragmatic steps, consistent with the Education (School Teachers’ Appraisal) (England) Regulations 2012 to adapt performance management and appraisal arrangements to take account of the current circumstances, for example, by basing performance on the period schools were open, adjusting, if necessary, for expected trajectory had there been no closures.
+However, we would expect schools to use their discretion and take pragmatic steps, to adapt performance management and appraisal arrangements to take account of the current circumstances.

+Schools must ensure that teachers are not penalised during the appraisal process or in respect of any subsequent pay progression decisions as a result of partial school closures, where this has impacted on the ability of the teacher to meet fully their objectives.

 ### [14.4 ]{.number} Should appraisals and performance management processes for support staff continue during this period?